AdaHop-Cyber-Security/XSS-Terminal/README.md

 1. **Save term.js:**

-2.  **Host the File:** Place `term.js` on a web server that you control and can access publicly (or at least from the network where the victim browser is).
+2.  **Host the File:** Place `term.js` on a web server that you control and can access publicly, or at least from the network where the victim browser is.
 This could be:
     *   A simple Python HTTP server `python -m http.server 8000` on your machine, if accessible.
     *   A dedicated web server (Nginx, Apache).
     *   A cloud hosting service or CDN.